Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Physical examination

-A basic physical exam may include checking the abdomen, hydration level, temperature, and overall health condition.
+A basic exam may include checking the abdomen for tenderness, assessing hydration, measuring temperature, and evaluating overall health.

 • Blood tests

-Blood tests may help detect infections, dehydration, electrolyte imbalance, or other medical issues that could cause nausea.
+Blood work can detect infections, dehydration, electrolyte imbalances, or organ-related issues that may cause nausea.

 • Digestive system evaluation

-If nausea is linked to long-term digestive problems, tests like endoscopy may be used to check the stomach lining and upper digestive tract.
+If symptoms suggest a chronic digestive issue, procedures like Endoscopy may be used to view the stomach lining and upper digestive tract.

 • Monitoring symptom patterns

-Doctors may also observe how often nausea occurs, when it happens, and what triggers it.
-This pattern often helps determine the most likely cause.
+Doctors may track when nausea occurs, how often it happens, and what triggers it to better understand the cause.

 Nausea is often the body’s warning signal.
 While it is commonly caused by dehydration, stomach irritation, or even anxiety, most people recover quickly with proper hydration and gentle foods (like the BRAT diet: Bananas, Rice, Applesauce, Toast).